Obidiemekpo/dataacademy-labs/infra/README.md

 - `resource_group_name`: Name of the resource group
 - `location`: Azure region for resources
 - `environment`: Environment (dev, test, prod)
-- `prefix`: Prefix to use for resource naming (especially important for storage accounts)
+- `prefix`: Prefix to use for resource naming (used to identify resources)
 - `tags`: Tags to apply to all resources

 ## Usage